situmtech/situm-cordova-plugin-wayfinding/Readme.md

   unload("plugin_object", "success_callback", "error_callback")
 ```

+## Limitations

+* Using the "Go back" button in iOS will block the module for the user.
+It will be fixed in coming releases.
+* The methods load and unload should be called in that order and only once.
+Multiple calls to the same method without calling the other first will result in unexpected failure.

 ## Generating JSDoc

 The JSDoc is avaible in both, in [Situm Developers Page](http://developers.situm.es/sdk_documentation/wayfinding/jsdoc/latest/SitumWayfindingPlugin.html). and into this project docs folder.
 However if you want to regenerate JSDoc by yourself, you need to install *Toast UI JSDoc template* via npm.
 To do it, in the plugin root: